jfmacdonald/elead-lightbox/README.md

 a client of [DataLink SEO](http://datalinkseo.com).

-The plugin provides forms for a person interested in RC Energy services to provide information, which is sent to an [ImproveIt360](https://www.improveit360.com/) customer relationship management (CRM) system based on the Salesforce [Force.com](https://www.salesforce.com/products/platform/products/force/) platform.
+The plugin provides forms for a person interested in RC Energy services to provide information, which is sent to an [ImproveIt 360](https://www.improveit360.com/) customer relationship management (CRM) system based on the Salesforce [Force.com](https://www.salesforce.com/products/platform/products/force/) platform.

 - Base form.